 *Please keep an eye on our website and Facebook page for further information about whether this event will go ahead.
 Due to the constantly changing situation with Covid a decision will be made close to the date.

-*Please note new location: Evanston Gardens Community Centre, 65 Angle Vale Rd, Evanston Gardens
+Location: Evanston Gardens Community Centre, 63-65 Angle Vale Rd, Evanston Gardens

 Repair Cafes provide a free meeting space where community members can work with skilled volunteers to repair items that would otherwise go to waste.
 Our volunteers have skills in electrical repairs (small appliances), jewellery repairs, sewing and mending clothing, general repairs (mechanical/woodwork) and bikes.
 Services are provided free of charge but customers can choose to make a small donation to support the service if they wish.